Dryad Silvanet Documentation

 Smoldering fire

-A smoldering fire is defined to be a slow, flameless combustion of a biomass material such as forest floor material, branches, leaves, and so on.
+A smoldering fire is defined to be a slow, flameless combustion of a biomass material such as forest floor material, branches, leaves, and so on that could lead to a wildfire if left unchecked.

 Supercapacitor

-Transmissions sent by end-devices to the Network Server relayed by one or many gateways.
+Transmissions sent by end-devices (Wildfire Sensors) to the Network Server relayed by one or many Gateways.
 Satellites only receive Fire Alerts messages from Border Gateways.

 VOC